SSODelta/DELTA/README.md

 ### Blending images

 DELTA supports blending images using all the regular blend modes from Photoshop and other image editing software.
+This means that any two images can be blended together by supplying a BlendMode-object.

+    Image img1 = . . ., img2 = . . .;
+    Image blend = img1.blend(img2, BlendMode.OVERLAY);

+In this case, img1 is the 'target' and img2 is the 'blend' [as described by Rolegio B. Andreo](http://www.deepskycolors.com/archivo/2010/04/21/formulas-for-Photoshop-blending-modes.html).

+You can also change the alpha channel of an Image object, which changes how dominant the colors from a given image are.
+This is also exactly analogous with Photoshop or other editing software.

 ### Filters
 Suppose we want to apply a filter to